SerenityOS/serenity/Base/usr/share/man/man5/ipc.md

 ## Synopsis

-The IPC format of SerenityOS is a domain-specific language (DSL) used to define communication endpoints for IPC.
+The IPC format of SilkOS is a domain-specific language (DSL) used to define communication endpoints for IPC.

 ## Description